Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 Pinterest Hidden Image

-The green coconut chutney recipe can be made in many ways.
-Some people add onions and tomatoes to their coconut cilantro chutney, and some make it with peanuts.
+This chutney recipe can be made in many ways.
+Some people add onions and tomatoes to their chutney, and some make it with peanuts.
 In this post, I’ll share how I make it at home.
 Do try!

 Ingredients

-You can find all the ingredients to make this green chutney in most Indian grocery stores.
+You can find all the ingredients for this green chutney at most Indian grocery stores.

-Fresh Coconut – You can either break open a fresh coconut and extract the flesh or purchase already grated or sliced fresh coconut from the freezer section of an Indian grocery store.
+• Fresh Coconut – You can either break open a fresh coconut and extract the flesh, or purchase pre-grated or sliced fresh coconut from the freezer section of an Indian grocery store.
+If fresh coconut is unavailable, you can also use unsweetened coconut flakes.

 Step 1: Add the following ingredients to a blender jar or a food processor.